 The idea of lead goals and lag goals is really important when you’re sitting KPIs because it’s important to know the type of goals that you’re measuring when it comes to setting up your accountability structures.
 So oftentimes we set measurements around lag goals.
-Lag goals are usually results oriented.
+Lag goals are usually results-oriented.
 This means they are the direct result or output of your organization’s activity.
 It makes lag goals easy to measure but not as easy to improve or influence.
-Now these goals and things like the amount of sales that are achieved or the amount of revenue that’s being produced and while these are very important to keep track of but they’re not always the most productive areas to set KPIs around because they are by definition the type of goals that lag behind the activity that we do.
+Now these goals and things like the number of sales that are achieved or the amount of revenue that’s being produced and while these are very important to keep track of but they’re not always the most productive areas to set KPIs around because they are by definition the type of goals that lag behind the activity that we do.
 They only happen as a result of the daily and weekly routines that we’ve got put in place in our businesses.

 “I’ve always believed that if you put in the work, the results will come.
 I don’t do things half-heartedly.
 Because I know if I do, then I can expect half-hearted results.” – Michael Jordan

-However they’re difficult to quantify and measure at the end of your effort.
-This is because you need to have well-defined processes and very specific tools in place in order to measure them.
+However, they’re difficult to quantify and measure at the end of your effort.
+This is because you need to have well-defined processes and very specific tools in place to measure them.
 So when we’re setting our goals, make sure that you know the difference between a lead goal, which is the activity that you’re doing every single day and the tasks that you’re having your team complete.